-The cost of the JSE Equity Compliance Officer exam is R1198-00 (Inc. VAT) effective 1 August 2017.
+The cost of the JSE Equity Compliance Officer exam is R1198-00 (Inc. VAT) applicable only if payment is made and proof thereof received by our office by no later than 31 March 2018.
 This allows for:

 - One opportunity to take the exam within the six-month time limit (see time limit below within which exams must be taken).